 Many older elevators can be put into “independent service” mode by pressing and holding both the Door Close and your desired floor buttons at the same time for 5 seconds.
 If successful, your elevator should go straight to your floor and bypass all other floors.
 I’ve tested it on multiple systems including older OTIS, DOVER, and DESERT models.

-Here’s the button combo sequence:
+Here’s the button combo sequence for elevator independent service mode:

 - While the Door Close button is still being pressed down, use another finger and press and hold a floor button.